LambdAurora/lambdaurora.github.io/src/blog/2024/02/lootlabs.md

 which also means I'm not going to be the last.
 I decided to look a bit into it to discuss it with my fellow modders and potentially warn of its sketchiness to the less aware of us.

-I have fell into the rabbit hole, and it's not looking good.
+I have fallen into the rabbit hole, and it's not looking good.

 ## It is Sketchy